 There is no one-size-fits-all hair care routine, your daughter’s hair will dictate what needs to be done – for instance, if her hair is very dry then try deep conditioning twice a week.
 Seasons also require that you tweak the hair care routine, she might swim a lot in summer so you'll have to add a co-wash (cleansing using conditioner) during the week.

-Spray hair and scalp in the morning and at night with a moisturizing spritz (moisturizer must be water based with natural oils).
-By moisturizing your child’s hair, you are reducing frizz and damage.
-Make sure to spray the hairline, ends and scalp.
+Spray hair and scalp daily with a moisturizing spritz (moisturizer must be water based with natural oils).
+By moisturizing your child’s hair, you are hydrating it and reducing breakage.

 To lock in the moisture you must use a sealer, that is a butter.
 The ends of the hair are the oldest and need lots of love and care, ensure that they are well moisturized and sealed so the hair doesn’t end up with split ends.

-A bow, headband or ribbon can make a beautiful difference to your little one’s hairstyle.
+Satin bow, headband or ribbon can make a beautiful difference to your little one’s hairstyle.
 You can never have too many accessories for your lil’ princess’s hair.
+During winter month, use satin-lined beanies/hats.

 Satin pillow case

-Most commercial shampoos have sulphates that strip the hair of its natural oils, use sulphate-free shampoos or try co-washing instead.
+Most commercial shampoos have sulphates that strip the hair of its natural oils, use a sulphate-free cowash instead.

 Divide the hair into sections and and apply the conditioner, focusing on the ends.
 Cover the hair with a shower cap and a beanie (to retain heat) and leave in for 15-30 minutes.